 Medical Services and Research and Development

 The Philippines produces around 250,000 nursing graduates each year.
-Around half of which are expected to be employed in the healthcare services sector each year.
+Around half are expected to be employed in the healthcare services sector each year.
 There’s no shortage of healthcare professionals in the country.

 Consequently, more and more international firms are setting up offices in the Philippines due to relatively more affordable operating and rental costs and the availability of skilled workforce.
 Chinese research and pharmaceutical firms, for instance, prefer the Philippines for setting up offshore bases.

 In 2016, the Philippines had over 100 animation companies.
 There are big animation companies in the Philippines, as well, which include TOEI Animation, Roadrunner, and Toon City Animation Inc., among others.